By: Nick Callos

 5 Best Online Collaboration Tools

-Collaboration is key to success in challenging times.
-As Jens Rassloff, Global Head of Alliances at KPMG, writes, you need seamless collaboration within your team, across departments, and with clients.
+Collaboration is key to success in challenging times—you need seamless collaboration within your team, across departments, and with clients.
 That necessitates the best online collaboration tools.
 Consider using some of the five below (if you don’t use them already).

 Create content and edit together in real-time within Google Docs.
 Analyze the numbers together in Google Sheets.
 Make a presentation with Google Slides.
 And keep track of deadlines and meetings with Google Calendar.
 As you can see, G Suite offers a lot for a (mostly) free online collaboration tool.